-- Head of Paid Service if the wrongdoing is about standards of behaviour; - Shropshire Council Head of Legal, Strategy and Democratic Services if the wrongdoing is thought to be illegal; - Section 151 Officer if the wrongdoing is about improper payments; - Audit Service Manager if the wrongdoing is a fraud; - Head of Growth & Prosperity if the wrongdoing about environmental issue; - Head of Safeguarding if the wrongdoing is a safeguarding issue.
+- Head of Paid Service if the wrongdoing is about standards of behaviour. - Shropshire Council Assistant Director of Legal and Democratic Services if the wrongdoing is thought to be illegal or fraudulent. - Section 151 Officer if the wrongdoing is about improper payments. - The Executive Director of People if the wrongdoing about environmental issue, a children's safeguarding issue or an adult's safeguarding issue.

-The above can be contacted by telephoning Customer Services on 0345 678 9000.
+The above can be contacted by telephoning Customer Services on 0345 678 9000 or emailing whistleblowing@Shropshire.gov.uk or visiting the Council website www.shropshire.gov.uk .